Just As You Are: A Teen’s Guide to Self-Acceptance & Lasting Self-Esteem

 If you’ve been stuck in a cycle of anxiety and avoidance, this workbook will help you make the changes you need to get your life back.

 My daughter, Kelly, and I co-authored a book together.
-The release date is January 2016.

 Communication is an essential life skill that every teen must learn.
 Based on the New Harbinger classic, Messages, this book will teach you the necessary skills—such as assertiveness, active listening, and compassion—to become an effective communicator for life.